writemorecode/thesis/chapters/problem_description.typ

 We will now show a small example of the problem.

 $
-  J=3, M=2, K=2, T=2 \
+  J=2, M=2, K=3, T=3 \
   R = mat(2, 1; 1, 1; 0, 1) quad C = mat(3, 1; 2, 3; 1, 0) quad L = mat(1, 2, 0; 1, 0, 1) \
   bold(c^p) = mat(5, 6) quad bold(c^r) = mat(1, 1/2)
 $

-This problem instance has three job types, two machine types, two resource types, and two time slots.
+This problem instance has two job types, two machine types, three resource types, and three time slots.
 We now present a solution to the problem.
 This solution is not guaranteed to be optimal.